-It began with a dream.
-The dream involved me purchasing the Kiss album Music from “The Elder” (aka The Elder).
-I ran home, in this dream, and plugged the cassette tape into my Walkman, and I knew that my life would probably not get much better than the moment when I first heard this album.
+It began with a dream, an actual dream in which I finally purchased the KISS album Music from “The Elder” (aka The Elder).
+In this dream, I ran home and plugged the cassette tape into my Walkman, and I knew that my life would probably not get much better than the moment when I first heard this album.
 I woke with a peaceful and serene smile that my “not a morning person” personality didn’t often permit.
-For reasons I would only be able to properly collate later, as an adult, I became obsessed with the Music From The Elder.
+For reasons I would only be able to properly collate later, as an adult, I became obsessed with the Music from the Elder.

 “It ain’t no dream,” my friend said.
-His tones loaded with ridicule.
+His tones were loaded with ridicule.
 “It’s real.
-The Elder is a real album, it’s out there, at stores, and on shelves, and it sucks.
+The Elder is a real album, it’s out there, at stores, and on actual shelves, and it sucks.
 You just have to find it.”
-He then turned to another friend, to attempt to further my humiliation, saying, “He just had a dream about buying a Kiss album last night.”
+He then turned to a third party to drill down on my humiliation, “He just had a dream about buying a KISS album last night.”

 As that last paragraph suggests, this piece is not so much a review of the quality of music on The Elder, as it is that special quality attached to a product through inexplicable and irrational desire, the rebellion to group thought, and the influence scarcity can have on a product.
 This piece is also about how the current lack of scarcity –abridged in the modern “on demand” world of MP3, file sharing, YouTube, etc.– may eventually cause music to be so much less prominent in our lives than it was for an 80’s kid that loved music so much that he felt an almost unquenchable desire for it.